 Academic integrity is founded upon and encompasses the following five values: honesty, trust, fairness, respect, and responsibility (Oklahoma State Regents for Higher Education, 2003).
 Integrity in academic work is essential to the success of the university community.
 Deceit and misrepresentations are incompatible with the fundamental activity of East Central University and shall not be tolerated.
-Failure to comply with and uphold the standards of integrity will constitute academic misconduct and may result in severe penalties, as listed below.
-Each student is individually responsible for knowing and upholding academic integrity by scrupulously avoiding any conduct that would lead to violation of the Policy on Academic Integrity.
+Failure to comply with and uphold the standards of integrity will constitute academic misconduct and may result in severe penalties.